The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 In order for PPR relief to be relevant, the property would have to be a ‘residence’ for the non-resident, see the Principal private residence relief ― more than one residence guidance note.
 PPR relief is also only available to non-residents to the extent that the year is not a ‘non-qualifying tax year’, see the Principal private residence relief ― anti-avoidance guidance note.

 Where the disposal is subject to NRCGT, the normal two-year deadline for making a main residence nomination (where the individual has more than one residence) does not apply.
-Instead, the non-resident can make an irrevocable main residence notification on the capital gains tax UK property disposals return.
-This nomination can apply
+Instead, the non-resident can make an irrevocable main

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.